James Otis Jr.: Writs of assistance

 Otis graduated from Harvard in 1743 and rose to the top of the Boston legal profession.
 In 1760, he received a prestigious appointment as Advocate General of the Admiralty Court.
 He promptly resigned, however, when Governor Francis Bernard failed to appoint his father to the promised position of Chief Justice of the province's highest court; the position instead went to Otis's longtime opponent Thomas Hutchinson.

 In the 1761 case Paxton v.
-Gray, a group of outraged Boston businessmen which included Ezekiel Goldthwait engaged Otis to challenge the legality of "writs of assistance" before the Superior Court, the predecessor of the Massachusetts Supreme Judicial Court.
+Gray, a group of outraged Boston businessmen engaged Otis to challenge the legality of "writs of assistance" before the Superior Court, the predecessor of the Massachusetts Supreme Judicial Court.
 These writs enabled the authorities to enter any home with no advance notice, no probable cause, and no reason given.

 Otis considered himself a loyal subject to the Crown, yet he argued against the writs of assistance in a nearly five-hour oration before a select audience in the State House in February 1761.
 His argument failed to win his case, but it galvanized the revolutionary movement.

 John Adams recollected years later: "Otis was a flame of fire; with a promptitude of classical allusions, a depth of research, a rapid summary of historical events and dates, a profusion of legal authorities."
 Adams promoted Otis as a major player in the coming of the Revolution, writing nearly 50 years later: "Then and there was the first scene of the first Act of opposition to the Arbitrary claims of Great Britain.
 Then and there the Child Independence was born. ...
 The seeds of Patriots & Heroes ... were then & there sown."